maltaisn/another-notes-app/README.md

 [View changelog here][changelog] for the app release notes.

 ### Contributing
 Contributions are welcome.
-Please open an issue before submitting a feature pull request so it can be discussed.
-Make sure to follow existing code style.
 For now the most important need is new translations.
+- Please open an issue before submitting a pull request that adds a new feature, so it can be discussed.
+- All changes should be committed the `dev` branch, not `master`.
+- Make sure to follow existing code style.

 ### License
 - All code is licensed under Apache License 2.0.